 In Scheibbs, Austria, in the summer of 1980, he led the first public Naikan retreat outside of Japan at the invitation of Franz Ritter.
 Since then, Naikan has spread enormously not only in Europe.
 Akira Ishii comes back every year, leads Naikan retreats and gives lectures in Germany and Austria.

-took part in the first seminar in Japanese Psychology in Europe and assists at the "Bavarian Pendentes" if possible.
+took part in the first Japanese Psychology program in Europe and finally started her Naikan guide training with us.

 is one of the most important elementary things in the seminars.
 We mainly cook vegetarian, organic and full-fledged.
 The untouched nature around us provides delicious ingredients and often the right decoration… .

 Japan & USA